 Restitution is reimbursement for damage to, destruction of, or misappropriation of College property of any person(s) while on college property, which results from conduct in violation of this code.
-The Vice-President of Academic Affairs or Dean of Students must approve all restitution.
+The Vice-President of Academic Affairs or Dean of Student Experience must approve all restitution.

 - a.
-Restitution may be ordered by the Vice-President of Academic Affairs, Dean of Student Talent, or CEEL professional staff in connection with the sanction, which may be imposed in accordance with code for damage to, destruction of, or misappropriation of property as defined above. - a.
+Restitution may be ordered by the Vice-President of Academic Affairs, Dean of Student Experience, or the Office of the Student professional staff in connection with the sanction, which may be imposed in accordance with code for damage to, destruction of, or misappropriation of property as defined above. - a.
 When restitution is ordered in connection with a sanction, it shall constitute a condition of reinstatement or restoration of privileges to a student. - c.
 When restitution is ordered, and the obligation is not met, a student or an organization is subject to additional disciplinary sanctions which could have been imposed in accordance with this Code for damage to, destruction of, or misappropriation of property and/or failure to comply.